krishnakumarselvam/SDCND1-advanced-lane-lines/writeup_template.md

 #### 1. Briefly state how you computed the camera matrix and distortion coefficients.
 Provide an example of a distortion corrected calibration image.

 The code for camera calibration is contained in [this notebook](Step 1 - calibrate camera .ipynb).
-I use the `cv2.findChessboardCorners` method to identify object points (coordinates in the real world) for different corners in the picture.
+I use the `cv2.findChessboardCorners` method to identify object points (coordinates in the real world) for different corners (`imgpoints`) in the picture.

-I start by preparing "object points", which will be the (x, y, z) coordinates of the chessboard corners in the world.
-Here I am assuming the chessboard is fixed on the (x, y) plane at z=0, such that the object points are the same for each calibration image.
-Thus, `objp` is just a replicated array of coordinates, and `objpoints` will be appended with a copy of it every time I successfully detect all chessboard corners in a test image.  `imgpoints` will be appended with the (x, y) pixel position of each of the corners in the image plane with each successful chessboard detection.

 I then used the `cv2.calibrateCamera()` to calculate the `ret, mtx, dist, rvecs, tvecs` for the camera and stored it in pickle file.

-![cv2.findChessboardCorners][img/chessboard.png]
+![alt text][image1]

 ### Pipeline (single images)